estelita24601/final-project-5001/planning.md

 # Issues/Questions Need to Deal With

-* User Errors
-  * invalid date format
-  * empty task name, or maybe task name with no letters
-  * non-existent tag/label
-  * maybe handle by displaying warning on GUI and not allowing them to hit submit/save until input is valid?

 * is Figma to figure out GUI necessary or not? maybe just draw on paper

 * is it worth it to also make a console interface before making the website?